 Unique Aspects of the Major Mitchell's Cockatoo's Anatomy

 Major Mitchell's Cockatoos have unique anatomical features that distinguish them from other avian species.
-Their beautiful crested head, vibrant colored plumage, and strong are distinct characteristics.
+Their beautiful crested head, vibrant colored plumage, and strong beak are distinct characteristics.
 Additionally, Major Mitchell's Cockatoos have strong, sturdy bodies that make them highly resilient in their natural habitat.

 However, their robust appearance can sometimes mask vulnerabilities, and it's important to pay attention to subtle signs of respiratory distress.
 You should always be mindful of any changes in their behavior or breathing patterns, as these could indicate a potential respiratory infection that requires immediate attention.